verivital/behaverify/REPRODUCIBILITY/2026_ATVA/QUICKSTART.md

-# FM 2026 Reproducibility - Quick Start Guide
+# ATVA 2026 Reproducibility - Quick Start Guide

-This guide provides the fastest path to reproducing FM 2026 results.
+This guide provides the fastest path to reproducing ATVA 2026 results.
 For detailed explanations, see [README.md](README.md).

 ---